Mammoth Mountain Snowmaking System

 Natural vs Manmade Snow

-Natural snowflakes have 6 arms, or dendrites, that spread away from the flake’s core and create the symmetrical crystals that make them so pretty — but also make them so fragile!
+Natural snowflakes have six arms, or dendrites, that spread away from the flake’s core.
+These arms create the symmetrical crystals that make them so pretty—but also make them so fragile!

-Machine-made snow, on the other hand, is a simple ball of snow — no arms to break off and get compacted down, thus being more durable for creating and maintaining a base and building a World-Class Snow Park.
+Machine-made snow, on the other hand, is a simple ball of snow—there are no arms to break off and get compacted down.
+Thus, it is more durable for creating and maintaining a base and building a World-Class Snow Park.

 Natural vs Manmade Snow